 Keep your house sparkling at all times.
 Take note of any helpful cleaning tips on selling your home; for example, try to get into the habit of cleaning as you go – just in case you receive impromptu visits.
 Hiring a professional cleaning company for an initial, detailed clean could save you an enormous amount of time and effort.

 Create ‘kerb appeal, a lasting first impression.
 A tidy garden, well-maintained exterior and facades in a good state of repair will ensure that potential buyers are impressed from the moment they set eyes on your property.
 Selling a house for a reasonable price involves provoking emotions within the buyer, so start the process when viewers arrive at your door.
 Please don’t make any niche changes in the decor, as it can have the opposite effect and reduce the value of your home.

 As well as knowing house prices in the area, buyers will want to estimate the total cost of moving, which involves far more than just a monthly mortgage payment.

-They may decide to find property to rent if they can’t find an affordable home to purchase, so providing sufficient information is essential.
-Collate your utility bills, and make monthly costs freely available for potential buyers to peruse – these will include recent electricity, gas and water charges.
+They may decide to find a property to rent if they can’t find an affordable home to purchase, so providing sufficient information is essential.
+Collate your utility bills, and make monthly costs freely available for potential buyers to peruse – these will include electricity, gas and water charges.

 Gather Relevant Documentation

-If you extended your home with planning permission, you will need to have your documentation on hand for inspection when selling your home.
+If you extended your home with planning permission, you need to have your documentation on hand for inspection when selling your home.